MishaPrigara/Asteroids/README.md

+# About the game
-# This is a representation of an old game called 'Asteroid' written on JavaScript.
-Library I used is p5.js.
-Here is a link to it: https://p5js.org
+This is a representation of an old game called 'Asteroids' written on JavaScript.
+Library I used is (p5.js)[https://p5js.org].

+# Music
+All the sounds in the game were made by Empty Sphere.
+Here are links to [SoundCloud](https://soundcloud.com/empty_sphere) and to (GitHub)[https://github.com/PeterUA]

 # Here are some screenshots of the game

  - ![](./screenshots/im1.png)